This post may contain affiliate links. Read the full disclosure here.

 8. Fill the closet

-Okay, so maybe the closest isn’t really part of the nursery.
-But baby clothes are my favorite thing ever so I had to include it!
+Okay, so maybe the closest isn’t really part of the nursery per se.
+But baby clothes are my favorite thing ever so I had to include them!
 Plus, there are so many amazing baby clothes brands out there that are dedicated to providing sustainable, organic, non-toxic clothing for children.

 Eco-Friendly Organic Clothing

-I just wanted to say one final thing.
 All you can do is your best!
-There is no possible way to have a 100% safe, all non-toxic, completely eco-friendly nursery, not in the world we live in.
+There is no possible way to have a 100% safe, all non-toxic, completely eco-friendly nursery; not in the world we live in.
 But every small decision adds up in a big way.
 So make positive choices that move you in the right direction and that’s all you can do.
-Happy Earth Day and happy decorating!